tidyverse/dplyr/revdep/problems.md

 # biotmle

-Version: 1.0.0
+Version: 1.0.4

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    package 'methods' is used but not declared
+    Namespaces in Imports field not imported from:
+      ‘Matrix’ ‘SuperLearner’ ‘biotmleData’
+      All declared Imports should be used.
     ```

 # blkbox